c0de111/inki/README.md

 This repository provides all design files, documentation, and code to build your own *inki*:

 1. **3D-Printed Enclosure**
-   Files and documentation for the modular enclosure - [(STLs and FreeCAD files)](hardware/enclosure/).
+   Files and documentation for the modular enclosure with a dovetail mount - [(STLs and FreeCAD files)](hardware/enclosure/).

    ### Assembly Animation (4.2" version)